open-telemetry/opentelemetry-specification/specification/common/README.md

   pushback.
 Limiting attribute value types to primitives and arrays of primitives simplifies data consumers' efforts to create search indexes and perform statistical analysis.
-* To addess concerns of restricting standard attributes to primitive types, it was raised that complex types can be encoded as existing primitive types, such as representing datetime as a string or 64 bit integer.
+* To addess concerns over restricting standard attributes to primitive types, it was called out that complex types can be encoded as existing primitive types, such as representing datetime as a string or 64 bit integer.

 ### Attribute Limits